 Open water swimming

-At the moment the Club does not provide regular open water swimming coaching.
-However, there are some great options for you both in the local lakes and in the sea:
+There are some great options locally in the local lakes and in the sea:

 Ellingham Water Ski Centre is a fantastic facility on the edge of the New Forest near Ringwood.
 They offer early morning swimming on Wednesday and Saturdays 6 - 8am.
 Check website for exact seasonal opening times (usually April to end September depending on water temperature).
 You can join NOWCA for cheaper rates, a lovely wrist band for timing and safety and saves you time checking in.